Cruising Log 2010

 June 5th 2010

 Another hot day!
 After all the usuals I set to work to put a coat of Hammerite on the gas locker floor.
 It was so hot that the sweat was running down my forehead and onto the locker floor!
 When I'd finished we strolled to the pub for a pre-lunch pint.
 A salad lunch back at the boat; then sat under the sunshade and read for a while.
 This was followed by a second coat of paint on the locker floor, a dog-walk around the bridges and a short siesta.
-After a cottage pie supper we wandered over the the Blisworth Bar-b-q gang and had a drink with them.
+After a cottage pie supper we wandered over to the Blisworth Bar-b-q gang and had a drink with them.
 After dark we could see flashes of lightning all around and some distant rumbles of thunder - at which point we said our 'goodnights' and turned in.

 1 litre green Hammerite £9